mgrosvenor/tempest/README.md

 The current file name that the template engine is working on (e.g. from includes)

 `$$__TEMPLATE__`
-The template name that the engine is working on on
+The template name that the engine is working on, given by the input argument TEMPLATE

 `$$__DICTS__`
-Sources of dictionaries for the template engine
+Sources of dictionaries for the template engine (e.g. -i)

 `$$__FILES__`
 Sources of files for this compilation